 1. What are the proposals for the redevelopment of Elizabeth House, Waterloo?

 - Create Victory Arch Square, a new public space that enables step-free access from the South Bank to Waterloo Station.
-In addition, we also intend to improve the setting of the Victory Arch by revealing a new western elevation.

 2. What are the benefits for local people?

 HB Reavis has agreed with Lambeth Council to provide a £100m package of public benefits as part of this scheme.
 This will include over £33m of affordable workspace memberships for local entrepreneurs and start-ups, as well as a tailored local employment and skills strategy.

 We will be delivering an enhanced public realm through the new development, creating two new public squares, Victory Arch Square and the unique covered Waterloo Square (c.9000 sq ft), where people will be able to meet and socialise.